VIP Brother season 1: Dicho

 Dicho Hristov is a musician and a pop singer.
 He entered the house on Day 1 and finished third in the finale on Day 29.

 Galina

 Galina Kurdova "Galya" is a pop singer from the famous pop duet KariZma.
 Currently she lives in Sofia (previously in Yambol).
 She was born in Sibir.
 She entered the house on Day 1 and left voluntarily on Day 19.

 Galya

 Galya Litova is a model.
 She entered the house on Day 1 and left voluntarily on Day 10.
 Her ex-fiancé Dicho was also a participant in the show.

 Kiril

-Kiril Valchev "Skalata" ("The Rock") is a businessman.
+Kiril Valchev "Skalata" is a businessman.
 He entered the house on Day 1 and finished sixth in the finale on Day 29.
+7 years later, he becomes a contestant in Big Brother All Stars 2013, where he is the third to be evicted.

 Konstantin

 Konstantin Slavchev is a pop-folk singer.
 He entered the house on Day 1 and became a winner on Day 29.
+11 years late, he becomes a contestant on Big Brother: Most Wanted 2017, where he finishes in second.

 Lilana

 Lilana Deyanova is a pop singer.
 She entered the house on Day 1 and was the second evicted on Day 27, after receiving the fewest viewers' votes during the final week.